Azerbaijanis in Russia: Azerbaijanis in Tabasaran

 In the historical region of Tabasaran, ethnic Azeris populate the left bank of the Rubas river.
 The growth and establishment of ethnic Azeris in this region has heavily depended on assimilation processes.
 In 1876, many Tabasarans were already in the process of switching from Tabasaran to Azeri as their first language.
 In addition, from the Middle Ages, the population of a number of villages in Tabasaran, namely Arablyar, Gimeidi, Darvag, Yersi, and Kemakh consisted of ethnic Arabs who were gradually being absorbed by the neighbouring population, mainly Azeri, such as in Yersi.
 In 1929, Kemakh was listed among Tat-populated villages, whereas Gimeidi (abandoned in 1976) was described as mixed Tat and Azeri.
 These Tats, in turn, were assimilated by Azeris in the following decades.
-Arablyar, which is now part of the Kurakh Rayon, currently has mixed Lezgian and Azeri population.
+Arablyar, which is now part of the Kurakh Rayon, currently has mixed Lezgin and Azeri population.
 Residents of Darvag retained the knowledge of Arabic as a first language until the 1930s, after which they also integrated linguistically and ethnically into the Azeri surrounding.

 Currently ethnic Azeris constitute majority in the villages of Maraga, Hili-Pendzhik (including the settlement of Yekrag), Tsanak, Arak, Yersi, Darvag, and Zil.
 The villages of Arkit and Khurvek, as well the district capital Khuchni are mixed Azeri and Tabasaran.
 Azeris of Tsanak, Arak, Yersi, and Khuchni are normally bilingual in Azeri and Tabasaran, showing preference for Tabasaran when talking to their Tabasaran neighbours even if the latter know Azeri.